 How to File for an Inter Partes Review

-- For a post-AIA patent, an IPR petition can only be filed if nine months have passed since the issuance or reissue of the patent, or if a post-grant review happens, after the post-grant review trial, whichever is later.
+- For a post-AIA patent, an IPR petition can be filed only if nine months have passed since the issuance or reissue of the patent or if a post-grant review happens after the post-grant review trial, whichever is later.

 - For pre-AIA patents, there is no waiting period to file for an IPR.